Skip to main content

 A DNA strand grows only in the 5' to 3' direction because DNA polymerase can only add nucleotides to the 3' end of the growing strand.

-B) It occurs in the nucleus.
+It does not occur in the nucleus.

 • Why must primase be used before DNA polymerase when replicating DNA?